Palace of Queluz: Interior

 The interior of the palace received no less attention to detail and design than the exterior.
 French artisans were employed to decorate the rooms, many of which are small; their walls and ceilings painted to depict allegorical and historical scenes.
 Polished red bricks were frequently used as flooring, to give a rustic appearance, as well as to help keep rooms cooler in hot weather.
 The many tall pavilions, which link the various lower wings of the palace, allow for a series of long, low rooms, broken by higher and lighter rooms.
-One predominant feature of the interiors are the polychrome azulejos glazed tiles, often in a chinoiserie style, with blues and yellows contrasting with muted reds.
+One predominant feature of the interiors are the polychrome azulejo glazed tiles, often in a chinoiserie style, with blues and yellows contrasting with muted reds.
 Other materials used throughout the interior include stone imported from Genoa; woods from Brazil, Denmark and Sweden; and coloured marbles imported from Italy.
 Many of the palace's rooms were severely damaged by fire in 1934, and much was lost.